 These feel great in the hands.
 They have a good weight to them – not heavy but substantial enough to exude reassuring quality, premium-feeling patch cables indeed.

-Also, being 3 inch cables, they'll most probably be relegated to simple right to left setups that aren't too reliant on extreme flexibility.
+Also, being 3-inch cables, they’ll most probably be relegated to simple right-to-left setups that aren’t too reliant on extreme flexibility.

 This certainly is a fine piece of guitar cable.